 Performance is typically determined by the overall spin rate of the drive and the data density.
 The controllers on the drive can also make a difference particularly if the drive is going to be used for certain tasks such as databases that require a lot of non-sequential data access.
 For tasks like this, the lower capacity but faster spinning Western Digital VelociRaptor 1TB drive offers the best overall performance.
 In fact, the drive is really a 2.5-inch drive designed for enterprise use that comes in a special 3.5-inch drive tray to help with cooling.
-Pricing ranges from $250 to $300.
-If you need capacity as well as performance, than the Toshiba DT01ACA 3TB offers a significantly larger capacity with a more affordable $140 price.
+Pricing ranges from $230 to $250.
+If you need capacity as well as performance, than the Western Digital Black 3TB offers a significantly larger capacity with a bit more affordable $220 price.

 Hybrid hard drives are not new but they try to bridge the gap between the performance of a solid state drive and the capacity of a traditional hard drive.
-Seagate has been in the business of hybrid the longest and are the most readily available.
+Seagate has been in the business of hybrid drives the longest and are the most readily available.
 Their new SuperSpeed 1TB (part of their new Laptop SSHD lineup) offer a very large capacity combined with an 8GB solid state cache to boost performance.
-Now, they aren't as fast as a solid state drive but it can help with booting and loading frequently used programs.
+Now, they aren't as fast as a solid state drive but it can help with booting and loading frequently used programs especially with non-Windows based systems.
 It should be noted that this is a 2.5-inch laptop class drive which makes it a good replacement for an older laptop drive but it can also be used in a desktop system as well.
-Pricing is around $130.
+Pricing is around $120.